umbraco/rfcs/cms/0023-define-the-backoffice-extension-api.md

 extensions.unregister("My.PropertyEditor");

 ```

+More registration examples can be found at the end of the RFC.

 ### Communication
 Extensions and the Backoffice need to communicate with each other.
 When a value is updated in a Property Editor, when a dialog is opened, or when a tree node is expanded.
 In general, we see two types of communication.
 An extension communicating with the elements next to it (parent-child relationship) and cross UI communication.